On Wednesday, May 11, the New Hampshire Department of

 conference fee is $55 and includes lunch and refreshments.
 This event fills

-up in advance, so register early!
 The conference will offer 5.0 Technical Credit Hours

 (0.50 CEUs) under the NH Water Works Operator Certification Program.